gudesystems/upload.py/README.md

 | --configip      |              | if deploying a single device config, IP might change to this IP by config import

-# HTTPS / authentification
+# HTTPS / Authentication
 - upload.py is using http to upload config and firmware
 - using HTTPS and user Authetification can be enabled in upload.ini
-- either tweak [httpDefaults] or the apprortiate decvice section like e.g. [192.168.1.11]
+- either tweak [httpDefaults] or the appropriate device section like e.g. [192.168.1.11]
   - ssl=1 enabled HTTPS
-  - username / password sets up HTTP Basic Authentifaction
+  - giving username / password sets up HTTP Basic Authentication

 # required non-standard python modules
 - crcmod